 This example will create a differential backup, and save that backup file to the file system.

-From the below screenshot, you can see the differential backup file in D folder.
+From the below screenshot, you can see the SQL differential backup database file in the D folder.